rapidsai/cudf/docs/cudf/source/io-supported-types.rst

 The following table lists are compatible cudf types for each supported IO format.

 .. |supported| replace:: :raw-html:`&#9989;`
+..
+The above corresponds to White heavy check mark in unicode: https://unicode-table.com/en/2705/
 .. |not-supported| replace:: :raw-html:`&#10060;`
+..
+The above corresponds to Cross Mark in unicode: https://unicode-table.com/en/274C/

 .. rst-class:: io-supported-types-table
 .. table::